-Enterprises, regardless of the industry they represent, have become more reliant on mobile technology, which now operates many facets of businesses, with the help of the Internet of Things.
+Enterprises, regardless of the industry they represent, have become more reliant on mobile technology, which now operates many facets of businesses, with the help of the Internet of Things and wireless LAN.
 The explosion and combination of IoT connected devices, high performance wireless LAN infrastructure and workforce software is optimizing how employees work inside and outside its four walls.

 These types of system integrations into daily workflows are happening in practically every operation and at every level within an organization’s chain of command.
 Plant operators on manufacturing shop floors collect analytics on performance in motion as they work on the production line, without giving any special attention to gathering data.
 With automation behind their efforts to send all information up the manager flagpole, supervisors to the c-suite get full visibility on the vitality of the entire production process, often with stunning wireless enterprise dashboards.
 That’s just one example.
 Supply chain teams are constantly invested in process improvement strategies; when a better way of updating inventory counts is needed, there is no shortage of solutions on the market.
 The question for decision makers becomes not “how” but “how deep” do you want your data to go?
 How much visibility and detail do you want when it comes to unlocking the whole story behind inventory, shipping and receiving?